FAQs & SOPs

 The cost of analysis will depend on the type and number of analyses performed.
 View a detailed description of pricing or contact firstname.lastname@example.org for specialized and custom-made analyses.
 Samples submitted by external Academic institutions and Industry receive an additional 25% and 50% surcharge, respectively, on their final invoice.

-NO. Samples from external clients (Industry, Academia, Government Departments, NGOs etc) are ALSO accepted by the PCF for analysis.
-Please contact us at firstname.lastname@example.org to inquire about pricing and scheduling.
+Priority is given to Dal researchers, however samples from external clients (Industry, Academia, Government Departments, NGOs etc) are also accepted depending on the instrument availability.
 Samples submitted by Academic institutions and Industry receive an additional 25% and 50% surcharge, respectively, on their final invoice.

 How long do the analyses take?